emilyst/home/README.md

 of "`$HOME/.git`."
 That effectively both hides the Git configuration from both its own tooling (unless the `home` alias is used) and from normal directory listings.
-Another very neat thing about this alias is that it will refer to the home repository, even if I'm in another Git repository at the time.
+Another very neat thing about this alias is that it will refer to the home repository, no matter which directory is the current one, even if I'm in another Git repository at the time.

 With this in mind, let's see how a first-time setup works using a recent version of Git.
 Assume first that Git is installed and that SSH auth to